k-g-j/dynamic-vencura/docs/ARCHITECTURE.md

 - Unit tests for services and utilities
 - Integration tests for API endpoints
 - Mocked blockchain interactions for testing
+- Component testing for React frontend

 **Tools**
 - Jest as test runner
 - Supertest for API testing
+- React Testing Library for frontend
 - Mock implementations for external services

 **Rationale**